m31r2701/reversing-unofficial-APIs/README.md

-# Reversing unofficial APIs
+# Awesome unofficial API reversing
-Resources for reverse engineering web and mobile apps for the specific purpose of discovering and using “unofficial APIs” for OSINT / SOCMINT (and other purposes).
+Resources for reverse engineering web and mobile apps for the specific purpose of discovering and using “unofficial APIs” (also called "undocumented APIs") for OSINT / SOCMINT and other purposes.

 Before considering unofficial APIs, it is often worth checking whether or not the target platform publishes an official public / open / free API that will get you what you need.